 Being a Staff+ Security engineer is not only about being technically sharp.
 That’s just a baseline requirement.
 You also need to drive change across teams and organizations, aligning them.
 That means it’s crucial that you can create shared understanding and communicate effectively.

-Over the years I’ve built a toolset to help with this.
-I’m still learning a lot, but I hope this is already helpful.
+Over the years I’ve built a communication toolset.
+I’m still learning a lot, but I hope this article is already helpful.

 In this post I’m describing:

 - sharing intent in addition to actions,